kgateway-dev/kgateway.io/content/docs/reference/vulnerabilities.md

 ## Updates and questions

-The {{< reuse "docs/snippets/product-name.md" >}} team reserves the right to change this process in its sole discretion.
+The {{< reuse "docs/snippets/product-name.md" >}} team reserves the right to change this process.
 The {{< reuse "docs/snippets/product-name.md" >}} team’s security processes are reviewed regularly to ensure compliance with industry standards and the current security landscape.
-For questions or additional details, contact the {{< reuse "docs/snippets/product-name.md" >}} maintainers.
+For questions or additional details, email the private Google group `k8s-gateway-vulnerability-reports@@googlegroups.com`.